flybywiresim/aircraft/docs/a320-simvars.md

 - A32NX_HYD_{loop_name}_SYSTEM_SECTION_PRESSURE
     - Psi
-    - Current pressure in the {loop_name} hydraulic circuit
+    - Current pressure in the system section of the {loop_name} hydraulic circuit
     - {loop_name}
         - GREEN
         - BLUE